-Delta Disaster Services in Bayou La Batre
+Delta Restoration Services in Bayou La Batre

-For water damage, Bayou La Batre turns to Delta Disaster Services® Eastern Gulf States.
+For water damage, Bayou La Batre turns to Delta Restoration Services® Eastern Gulf States.
 We are a full-service property restoration firm.
 Our staff and rapid response crews are on-call 24 hours per day, 7 days per week, ready to be dispatched at a moments notice to Bayou La Batre and anywhere within our two-hour guaranteed response service area.

 We are highly trained and certified in mitigation, remediation, restoration and reconstruction.
 We are also intimately familiar with the insurance industry and will work closely with all insurance carriers to ensure that a reasonable and fair settlement is reached and that the process is as smooth and efficient as possible.

 Bayou La Batre was the first permanent settlement on the south Mobile County mainland and was founded in 1786, when French-born Joseph Bouzage (Bosarge) [1733-1795] was awarded a 1,259-acre (509 ha) Spanish land grant on the West Bank of the bayou (see history below).
 The modern City of Bayou La Batre was incorporated in 1955.

 Bayou La Batre was featured in the 1994 film Forrest Gump and the book upon which it is based.
 In April 2005, Disney Studios launched a secretly built pirate ship, the Black Pearl, out of Bayou La Batre for filming sequels to Pirates of the Caribbean: The Curse of the Black Pearl.
 Bayou La Batre's seafood industry also serves as a centerpiece for the History channel's reality documentary series Big Shrimpin'.